biggie-boss/LoreRim/README.md

 - In general, you will get less gold/gem/jewelry loot from enemies and small tier chests.
 However, boss chest loot is greatly increased.
 - Reward from quests makes more sense.
 Killing dragons will still net you a lot of gold, but taking a quest to kill some random bandits or a wolf won't give as much.
 - Many quests now give either randomized or thematic rewards.
 For example a quest tied to killing necromancers might give restoration staves/tomes.
-- Cost of fast traveling has been greatly increased.
-It's not better to use a carriage.
+- By default fast travel is disabled except for carriages/ferries.
 - Hearthfire home prices for addons are now their vanilla price.
 It didn't make sense to kill Drelas for free but have to pay insane amounts of money for a little homestead.
-- Vendors take longer to respawn
+- Vendors take 7 days to respawn
 - Horses are cheaper.
 - Amulets of the divines have had their weight and price halved.
 Including from the buying amulet option.
 - Orc Strongholds now sell Bestial Stew
 - The caravan note in Whiterun is now a counterfeit note with no value.
+- You can now sell items for more and buy them for less than before when maxing your price modifiers.
+- Skill trainers cost much less than before.

 - All Vendor Gold Amounts Tweaked to be based on region with poor/average/rich tiers.